microbiome/miaSim/README.md

 ### miaSimShiny

-miaSim is accompanied by miaSimShiny, which allows users to explore the parameter space of their models in real-time in an intuitive graphical interface. miaSimShiny is available at https://github.com/gaoyu19920914/miaSimShiny.
+miaSim is accompanied by [miaSimShiny](https://github.com/gaoyu19920914/miaSimShiny), which allows users to explore the parameter space of their models in real-time in an intuitive graphical interface.

-Follow [this link](https://gaoyu.shinyapps.io/shiny_rep/) to try the online version.
+You can experiment with miaSimShiny in an [interactive online application](https://gaoyu.shinyapps.io/shiny_rep/).

 ### Contributions and acknowledgments